 Fancy trying savoury Parisian macarons?
-Then have some delicious fun with these mini French Mushroom Truffle Macarons, using the techniques in my first cookbook, Mad About Macarons.
-Here’s my recipe for the filling of mushrooms and truffle oil.
+Then have some delicious fun with these mini Mushroom Macarons, using the techniques in my first cookbook, Mad About Macarons.
+Here's my recipe for the mushroom macaron filling with a little truffle oil.

 Well, let's take that one again...